JoostKraan/carpi/README.md

 # carpi

-Custom car infotaintment system using a Raspberri Pi 5 4gb and ESP32-WROVER
+Custom car infotaintment system using a Raspberri Pi 5 4gb and ESP32-WROVER Car is an 1986 Ford escort MKIV Convertible

 This application is meant to read out data from the car and display that on a screen.
 Als creating a [mobile app](https://github.com/JoostKraan/Car-Control-Application) to control car features